by: Thomas C.

 OUR GUIDING PRINCIPLES

 The world is not a safe place.
 Just being alive is risky business.
-Getting in a car accident, being exposed to infectious diseases, getting cancer, drowning, and so much more are all possible in a given day.
-There are simple things we can do to reduce our risk without preventing us from living life to the fullest.
+Getting in a car accident, being exposed to infectious diseases, getting cancer, drowning, and so much more are all possible in any given day.
+There are simple and sensible things we can do to reduce our risk without preventing us from living life to the fullest.
 However, we can’t reduce our risk to zero.

 Some of the questions we ask ourselves at All Knox Swim are “Is this promoting water safety?”, “Is this safe for the student to practice?”, and “Am I doing something that is exposing me and my students to unnecessary risk?”.